 5.3.
 If the British Council cancels the Contract under clause 5.2(a) or clause 5.2(b) the British Council shall be entitled to retain (or be paid the balance of, as the case may be) the applicable fee in full.

-5.4 If the British Council cancels the Contract under clause 5.2(c) you shall be entitled to elect either: (i) to receive a full refund of the applicable fee; or (ii) (subject to availability) to attend/access an alternative equivalent English Language Product If you elect option (ii) and the fee applicable to the alternative equivalent English Language Product is greater than the fee applicable to the cancelled English Language Product, you shall be obliged to pay the difference in accordance with clause 4.
+5.4 If the British Council cancels the Contract under clause 5.2(c) you shall be entitled to elect either: (i) to receive a full refund of the applicable fee (please note that The British Council cannot make payments to banks sanctioned by the UK or any other relevant jurisdiction.
+If you request a refund to be sent to an account at a sanctioned bank, you will be asked to nominate an alternative method of payment that does not breach sanctions); or (ii) (subject to availability) to attend/access an alternative equivalent English Language Product If you elect option (ii) and the fee applicable to the alternative equivalent English Language Product is greater than the fee applicable to the cancelled English Language Product, you shall be obliged to pay the difference in accordance with clause 4.
 If you elect option (ii) and the fee applicable to the alternative equivalent English Language Product is lower than the fee applicable to the cancelled English Language Product, the British Council shall refund the difference.
 You must notify the British Council in writing, of your preferred option within fourteen (14) calendar days from you being notified by the British Council that the relevant English Language Product has been cancelled.